Shine‘s heroes, villains, and everyone in between. Not including the plethora of minor cameos.

 In canon: The mischievous catboy created by Doc.
 Like the cat in the scientific parable, exists in a state of quantum uncertainty: he is “everywhere and nowhere,” self-perpetuating as long as he can recognize himself.
 In practice, this means he can walk through the walls of the Hellsing mansion without tripping their security.
 Mostly used as a messenger.

 In Shine: An I-Jin of Erwin Schrödinger.
-In one of Doc’s experiments, was temporarily bodyswapped with the immortal demon Nina, at which point she (in his body) was left for Seras to find.
-He stuck around after they were swapped back.
+In one of Doc’s experiments, was temporarily bodyswapped with not!Schrödinger, a demon whose consciousness couldn’t cope with his quantum existence.
+She was left in his body for Seras to find, and he stuck around after they were swapped back.

 Herr Doktor “Doc“